parajuliminiyan/parajuliminiyan/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently an Software Engineer working on different web-based projects;
-- 💼 I’m pursuing a Bachelor's degree in Software Engineering;
+- 💼 I have a Bachelor's degree in Software Engineering;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via parajuliminiyan@gmail.com to reach me.